Academy Faculty

 Jeanne Berthy

 Jeanne was born in Paris, France, and moved to Virginia when she was a year old.
 She began dancing with the Charlottesville Ballet Academy at the age of three when it opened in 2011.
 Since then, she has performed in numerous productions with the Charlottesville Ballet, trained in their Pre-Professional Program, and joined the Trainee Program.
 She has attended summer intensives at The University of North Carolina School of the Arts, The Washington School of Ballet, and Pittsburgh Ballet Theatre.
-In addition to her role as a Trainee with the Charlottesville Ballet, Jeanne is a faculty member at Charlottesville Ballet Academy teaching classes for its youngest students.
+In addition to her role as a Company Artist with the Charlottesville Ballet, Jeanne is a faculty member at Charlottesville Ballet Academy teaching classes for its youngest students.
 She’s excited to be returning and can’t wait to be back in the studio!

 Maria Chee

 Maria W. Chee received her Ph.D. in anthropology from the University of California, Riverside.
 She holds a master of arts in anthropology in addition to a master of arts and a bachelor degree in dance.
 She started dance classes in 4th grade, completed her undergraduate curriculum in modern, jazz, folk dance, ballroom, improvisation and choreography, anatomy, growth and development, and athletic injuries with simultaneous private ballet studio lessons three times per week.
 She finished her master degree curriculum in ballet, modern, jazz; dance production; as well as dance history and research.
 She had taken classes at the Martha Graham School in New York, intensive summer sessions with Bella Lewinsky, members of the Merce Cunningham Dance Company, and Ballet Jazz of Montreal.
 Ms. Chee performed and taught various dance forms during her undergraduate career.
 She has more than ten years of experience as a state credentialed teacher in adult education and as a lecturer in anthropology as well as ethnic studies at various universities and colleges.
 She is the recipient of several fellowships and grants including a Fulbright, and has published peer reviewed journal articles, chapters in edited volumes, and a book.
 Ms. Chee joined the University of Virginia as a general faculty from 2005 to 2019.
-Maria leads the Ballet’s “Silver Swans” CB Moves classes in partnership with the Center at Belvedere.
+Maria leads the Ballet’s “Silver Swans” CB Moves classes in partnership with The Center at Belvedere.

 Emily Cloyd